Please Read this page fully and carefully. It has important and new information.

 At the same time, those occupying the hut with a reservation are expected to extend backcountry hospitality to those visiting the hut.
 We often have parties who have become cold or wet stop to dry off at the hut.
 Help them get squared away.
 Wendy would approve.

-Guides should contact Brigitte at bmah49 AT hotmail.com for rates and booking availability.
+Guides should contact the Team at bmah49 AT hotmail.com or at accwhistler AT gmail.com for rates and booking availability.
+Please ensure that you copy both parties on your email to improve your chances of success.

 Exclusive bookings can only be made one month in advance.
 Most of the times large groups select a date several months ahead and for various reasons (weather, airline availability, illness), will end up cancelling.
 Please familiarize yourself with the Cancellation policy below before making a request.